canalplus/rx-player/doc/Getting_Started/Tutorials/EventStream_Handling.md

     value: EVENT_VALUE, // This property's format and content depends on the
                         // `type` property.
 For example, when the type property
-                        // is set to "dash-event-stream", this value will be the
+                        // is set to "dash-event-stream", this value contains
-                        // <Event /> element corresponding to that DASH event.
+                        // information about the corresponding DASH event.
   }
 }
 ```

 As written in this example, the underlying format of the event itself will depend on the
 source of the event.
-For example, an event generated from a DASH's `<EventStream />` won't
-be in the same format that an event generated from a MP4's `emsg` box.

 You can know which current format is used by checking the value of the `data.type`
 property.